autometrics-dev/autometrics-rs/autometrics/README.md

 - `custom-objective-latency` - by default, Autometrics only supports a fixed set of latency thresholds for objectives.
 Enable this to use custom latency thresholds.
 Note, however, that the custom latency **must** match one of the buckets configured for your histogram or the alerts will not work.
 This is not currently compatible with the `prometheus` or `prometheus-exporter` feature.
 - `custom-objective-percentile` by default, Autometrics only supports a fixed set of objective percentiles.
 Enable this to use a custom percentile.
 Note, however, that using custom percentiles requires generating a different recording and alerting rules file using the CLI + Sloth (see [here](https://github.com/autometrics-dev/autometrics-rs/tree/main/autometrics-cli)).

-#### Metrics libraries
+#### Metrics backends

-**Required:** Configure the crate that autometrics will use to produce metrics by using one of the following feature flags:
+**Required:** Configure which library autometrics will use to produce metrics by using one of the following feature flags:

 > **Note**
 >